SR2000/Getting-and-Cleaning-Data/README.md

 ###Extracting the full table columns with mean and std in their names
 * All columns with mean and std in the full table column names were extracted using grepl() and passing the required pattern
-* The columns were not restricted to only those names without parentheses but rather all columns having mean and std anywhere in their name were extracted
+* The columns included all matched names containing parentheses as well

 ###Modifying the columns names in the full table
 * Columns in the full table with Acc,Gyro,Freq and std in their names were expanded to Accelerometer,Gyroscope,Frequency &